Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Due to the success of his presenting work, he was offered work with ITV on the show World of Sport, where he became a fan favourite with his witty anecdotes.

-In 1985, Derek found another opportunity to pursue his dreams of presenting was integrated into the newly formed Channel 4 Racing team.
+In 1985, Derek found another opportunity to pursue his dreams of presenting when he was integrated into the newly formed Channel 4 Racing team.

-Ever since 1985, Derek worked for Channel 4 Racing all the way to 2012.
-During this time, Thompson became an icon of the show, with many tuning in to hear his opinions on races.
+From 1985 to 2012, Derek worked for Channel 4 Racing.
+During this time, Thompson became an icon of the show, with many tuning in to hear his opinions on race.

-Since then, Derek Thompson has been featured in numerous adverts about races and has even gotten back into radio commentating.
+Since then, Derek Thompson has been featured in numerous advertisements about races and has even returned to radio commentating.
 Derek even became a meme from one of these adverts, boosting his fame even more.

 Jerry Hannon